INN/docs/style-guides/code/readme.md

 Always ensure the following things are documented in the README:

 * Steps to setup the project from a blank slate.
 (Data loading, etc.)
 * Required environment variables.
 If these are secrets they should be stored in the team's secrets repo.
+See instructions there for adding new variables.
 * Cron jobs that must be installed on the servers.
 When using the app-template specifying these in the `crontab` file is sufficient.
 * Dependencies that are not part of our standard stack.
 This includes documenting how to install them.
 Whenever feasible this documentation should be in the form of `fab` commands.